seyidotun21-jpg/cust-segmentation/README.md

 ![TotalSalesbySegment](assets/image/Screenshot 2025-12-02 215254.png)

-The sales distribution shows a clear dominance of the Consumer segment:
+The sales distribution shows a clear dominance of the Consumer segment.
 Consumer: £6.5M is the largest contributor, accounting for most of the total revenue,
 Corporate: £3.8M is a strong but secondary segment, Home Office: £2.3M is the smallest revenue generator.